Excluded minors are almost fragile: Introduction

 Ideally, we would develop techniques that would reduce problems of the above type to routine computation.
 But an annoying barrier arises.
 Let $N$ be a matroid.
 A matroid $M$ is $N$-{\em fragile} if, for all elements $e$ of $M$, at most one of $M\backslash e$ or $M/e$ has an $N$-minor.
 It seems that, for a strong stabilizer $N$ for a partial field $\mathbb P$, to bound the size of an excluded minor for $\mathbb P$-representable matroids that contains $N$ as a minor, we need to have some insight into the structure of $\mathbb P$-representable $N$-fragile matroids.
-The goal of this paper is to make progress towards demonstrating that this is, in essence, the fundamental problem.
-We prove, under a particular assumption, that if $M$ is an excluded minor for the class of $\mathbb P$-representable matroids having an $N$-minor, then either the size of $M$ is bounded relative to $N$, or $M$ is at most four elements away from being an $N$-fragile matroid.
-More specifically, we have the following:
+The goal of this paper is to demonstrate that this is, in essence, the fundamental problem.
+We prove that if $M$ is an excluded minor for the class of $\mathbb P$-representable matroids having an $N$-minor, then either the size or rank of $M$ is bounded relative to $N$, or, up to replacing $M$ by a \dY-equivalent excluded minor, $M$ (or its dual) has a pair of elements $\{a,b\}$ such that $M \ba a,b$ is an $N$-fragile (or $N^*$-fragile) matroid.
+More specifically, we prove the following: